RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 **Equipment Needs:**

-- Laptop with ROS2 and our custom GUI for system monitoring and control
+- Laptop with ROS2 and our custom GUI for system monitoring and control.
-- Remote SSH capabilities for system access and troubleshooting
+- Remote SSH capabilities for system access and troubleshooting.
-- Joystick for manual control demonstrations and emergency override
+- Joystick for manual control demonstrations and emergency override.
-- Fully assembled BLIMP with all sensors integrated and calibrated
+- Fully assembled BLIMP with all sensors integrated and calibrated.
-- Visual markers and obstacles for navigation challenges
+- Visual markers and obstacles for navigation challenges.
-- Backup batteries and emergency repair kit
+- Backup batteries and emergency repair kit.

 #### Conditions change in any environment.
 How will your robot handle variability in its environment?